alavrovinfb/integrity-sum/README.md

 ### Manual start
 First of all, get a build image with `make buildtools`.
 It will be used to compile source code (Go & C/C++).

-Set some environment variables to configure DB params:
-- DB_PASSWORD
-- DB_USER
-- DB_NAME

-They will be stored in a secret on the cluster during deployment and used to create application DB and manage connections to it.

 optional:
 - SYSLOG_ENABLED=true, if syslog functionality is required;
 - BEE2_ENABLED=true, if bee2 hash algorithm is required.